jvde-github/AIS-catcher/README.md

 [AIS engine v0.35 SOXR ]:                653.716 ms
 [AIS engine v0.35 SRC]:                  3762.6 ms
 ```
-Note that some libraries will require significant hardware resources.
-The advice is to use the native build-in downsampling functionality.
+Some libraries will require significant hardware resources.
+The advice is to use the native build-in downsampling functionality but it is fun to experiment.

 The default downsampler uses a simple but efficient CIC5 filter.
 To mitigate some of the drawbacks of this method, version 0.39 onwards  uses by default  a simple droop compensator in the form of a fast 3 tap filter which can be switched off with the switch ``-go DROOP off``.
 The following results are from my home station running for a few hours with the various methods running in parallel and counting number of messages: